chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 ___
 ## Step 1: Internalize Packages

 The complete installation of CCM requires several packages that are available from the community repository.
 Let's get them internalized.
 We will internalize them to a `C:\packages` directory.
 It is highly recommended that you push the packages to an internal repository before continuing with other steps in this guide.
-Change the values in the last line of this script to match what you need in your environment.
+Change the values in the first lines of this script to match what you need in your environment.

 ```powershell
 # Remove the < >